Considering adding dental SEO to your digital marketing strategy?

 They also give you credibility with the search engines.
 Backlinks help you rank better for keywords related to your niche.

 Ideally, you want links from popular sites.
-But it’s not always easy to get a link to your site from the Huffington Post or Buzzfeed.
+But it’s not always easy to get a link to your site from the New York Times or Wall Street Journal.

 You’ll likely have to settle for some not-so-well-known sites.